MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Controlling_Deployments_using_Release_Gates.md

 14. In the vertical navigational pane, in the **Pipelines** section, click **Releases** and, on the **PartsUnlimited-CD** pane, click the entry representing the most recent release.

-15. On the **PartsUnlimited-CD > Release-1** blade, track the progress of the release and verify that the deployment to both web apps completed successfully.
+15. On the **PartsUnlimited-CD > Release-1** blade, track the progress of the release and verify that the deployment to both web apps completed successfully. **wait for the build pipeline to finish**.
 16. Switch to the Azure portal interface, navigate to the resource group **az400m10l01-RG**, in the list of resources, click the **Canary** web app, on the web app blade, click **Browse**, and verify that the web page loads successfully in a new web browser tab.
 17. Close the web browser tab displaying the **Parts Unlimited** web site.
 18. Switch to the Azure portal interface, navigate back to the resource group **az400m10l01-RG**, in the list of resources, click the **Production** web app, on the web app blade, click **Browse**, and verify that the web page loads successfully in a new web browser tab.